mhtvsSFrpHdE/maxxbass-on-equalizer-apo/README.md

 - Run `start_uninstall.bat` to delete created waves folder in local service folder.

 # Waves 9.6?
 MaxxBass didn't change since 1998.
-Unless you do love to run electron (EdgeWebView2) frontend for nothing.
+Unless you do love to run Waves 2024 electron (EdgeWebView2) frontend for nothing.